Why isn’t Lyme disease covered by health insurance?

 “There are countless people out there just like me who have been living with this disease for decades with no relief in sight,” says Terri Reagan, 55, a New Jersey resident who was first infected with Lyme disease 20 years ago after being bitten by a deer tick while walking her dog.

-One woman: Health insurance didn't cover chronic Lyme treatment
+Example: Health insurance didn’t cover chronic Lyme treatment

 In 1993, Reagan first came down with the flu-like symptoms that signify Lyme disease.
 She suspected that it was Lyme and was diagnosed by a doctor who immediately gave her a standard two-week regimen of oral antibiotics.
 Her symptoms dissipated, but not entirely, and she was “down and out” for nearly two months after being bitten.